V-Sekai/manuals/decisions/20241222-wandering-dancer.md

 3. **Interpret and Respond:**

-   - Using a simplified dance creation tool, the player interprets the observed dances and creates their own movements in response, expressing empathy, offering support, or joining in celebrations.
+   - Using a simplified dance creation tool, the player interprets the observed dances and creates their movements in response, expressing empathy, offering support, or joining in celebrations.
 The LLM can provide suggestions.

    ```python
    # Pseudo-code for dance creation (with LLM suggestions)